Illya Verpraet

 As a road tester, Illya drives everything from superminis to supercars, and writes reviews and comparison tests, while also managing the magazine’s Drives section.
 Much of his time is spent wrangling the data logger and wielding the tape measure to gather the data for Autocar’s in-depth instrumented road tests.

-He loves figuring out what cars are about, and finding the flaws that others miss.
+He loves figuring out what cars are about, and finding the hidden flaws and strengths.
 Being thorough also means celebrating the cars that get it right, either because they do a job well, or just because they’re fun and interesting.

 He joined Autocar in 2021 following stints at automotive business publications at UKi Media & Events and Ultima Media, where he reported on less glamorous but equally fascinating and important sectors of the automotive industry such as logistics and tyre production.
 He first cut his teeth reviewing cars as news reporter at Business Car.